 Diving deep into your supply chain to quantify your products’ impact from seed to shelf can seem daunting.
-But, if you do it right, it can really be worth it!
-For the first session of our “Impact of Impact Assessments” webinar series, our lead analyst, Anitta Toma, sat down with world renowned LCA specialist, Dr. Kannan Muthu, to understand the true importance of LCA’s, how they’re conducted and how they can be improved.
+But, if you do it right, it can really be worth it.
+For the first session of our “The future of Life Cycle Assessments” webinar series, Green Story, sat down with world renowned Life Cycle Assessment specialist, Dr. Kannan Muthu, to understand the true importance of LCA’s, how they’re conducted and how they can be improved.

 What is an LCA and why is it important